Trainee blog: Networking and building relationships – the 'non-legal' side of a legal career

 Events such as law fairs, open days, assessment days and vacation schemes also provide indispensable opportunities for applicants to 'pick the brains' of solicitors, recruiters and trainee solicitors.
 You can find out further information about the firm, obtain advice on training contract applications and make a lasting impression on the recruiters.
 You want them to remember who you are, if you are discussed in the future.

-There are many tips on networking in our trainee blogs, and I will soon be publishing a blog on my own tips for networking.
 In a nutshell: be confident (even when you don't feel it), do your research and be personable – and you can't go far wrong.

 If you have any other questions on being a trainee please tweet us @MMTrainees.